Ouxsoft/LivingMarkup/README.md

 ## Acknowledgement

 Thanks to Andy Beak for providing code review.
 Thanks to Bob Crowley for providing Project Management advising.
-Thanks to Aswin Vijayakumar for their useful comments that have led to changes to this implementation.
+Thanks to Aswin Vijayakumar for their useful comments.
+All of have led to changes to this implementation.